itiskawa/singulal-gauss-quadrature/README.md

 #include "SingGQ/gauss-jacobi.hpp"
 ```

+Each weight function is in its respective namespace.
+To use Gauss-Jacobi quadrature rules, use the namespace `GQJacobi`, and for Gauss-Log quadrature rules, use `GQLog`.
+Each solver is available from there.

 ### Example
 Say you want to compute the integral of `cos` with respect to a Chebyshev weight function
 ````